 Herbal supplements are used to promote physical, mental, and emotional health.
 But getting started with the right product can be just as overwhelming as getting started with CBD.

-As part of 2019 Mental Health Awareness Week, we sat down with Bluebird’s account executive and resident herbalist Johnnie Heider-Kuhn to address some questions one might have when getting started with supplements – and hopefully give you a clearer picture of how to get started.
+We sat down with Bluebird’s Research & Development Lead and Certified Clinical Herbalist, Johnnie Heider-Kuhn, to address some questions one might have when getting started with supplements - and hopefully give you a clearer picture of how to get started.

 Are there any “superstar” supplements that everyone should be taking?